usnistgov/scapval/scap-schematron-rules/install/oval-rules-readme.txt

 - Standalone OVAL Schematron for the 5.12 line (5.12.2 and 5.12.3) is not run: no vetted OVAL Community schematron rules have been published for these versions, so these checks are intentionally skipped.
   Schema validation still applies to 5.12.x content.
+- Standalone OVAL results, system characteristics, and variables files can now be validated (via -componentfile and -auto).
+OVAL variables files are schema validated only: no OVAL variables Schematron rules are bundled for any version, so those checks are intentionally skipped (the component Schematron requirement is reported as not tested) pending vetted OVAL Community rules.

 Version 1.4.0 Updates:
 - Updates to SCAPVal Embedded OVAL System Characteristics definitions 5.12.2: